 If you are a religious devotee, this research will help you understand where you fit into the belief continuum.
 Keeping the fringe and moderate believers from slipping down the slope to extremism is essential for our planet’s future.
 It’s possible to reverse this trend.
 We recommend using comparative analysis and the unconventional approach to saving the devotee.

 What is Humanism?
 It is a healthy alternative to religious sectarianism.
 It does not support the use of religious beliefs for governing.
 Belief in imaginary friends and enemies is not justification for violence.
 We are born humanists, it’s our original state of being.

 Many fringe believers align more with the humanist’s philosophy than their religion.
 If you belong to a religion because you were born into it, this isn’t your fault.
 They programmed you to believe in the family religion.
 Now that you are an adult, it is your responsibility to fix this negative mindset.

 Many people hold onto their religion’s identity even though they see the inconsistencies and logical fallacies.
 Their faith is just a cover story hiding bigotry and prejudice.
-These people could be freethinkers but are bound by family, friends, or business relationships.
-Have the courage to take one more step and free yourself from the negative bias and prejudice.
+These people could be freethinkers, but family, friends, or business relationships bind them to the system.
+Have the courage to take one more step and free yourself from negative bias and prejudice.
 If someone asks, are you a humanist?
 Proclaim, yes I am.
 Then explain to them what it means.